 2. Microwave the Vinegar

 Pour ¼ cup of white vinegar into a microwave-safe bowl and put it in the microwave for no more than 90 seconds.
-You want it warm, not boiling hot.
+You want warm water, not boiling hot water.

 3. Pour Dish Soap Over the Tub

-Take dish soap and pour it (or squirt it) over your tub.
+Take dish soap and pour it (or squirt it) over the surface of the tub.
 You don’t need it to be covered in soap but you want to be able to cover the entire surface with lather once you start scrubbing.

 4. Add warm vinegar